 In London, art is all around you.
 This is particularly true in the streets of East London’s trendy Shoreditch, where you can find some of the best street art all year round.
 The Shoreditch area in East London is world famous and rich in creativity when it comes to murals, stencils and styles.
-Brick Lane street art is the most famous, but you can also find interesting and fun art, further out too.
+Brick Lane street art is the most famous, but you can also find interesting street art further out too.

 Even though many of the murals are always changing, here is my guide to the best places to find street art in East London and beyond.
-There is so, so much to see: Eine, Dscreet, Stik, James Cochran are only a few of the iconic names on the walls in this area of London…
+There is so, so much to see in Shoreditch including: Eine, Dscreet, Stik, James Cochran to name only a few on the walls in this area of London…

 Here is my DIY Shoreditch street art tour, all you have to do is use the map I have pulled together for you below and head off to explore London’s best graffiti.

 Use the map below to find the best places.
-Grab your camera and come with me!
+Grab your camera and come along with me!

 READ MORE: London Itinerary: 4 days